Lightstreamer/Lightstreamer-kafka-connector/README.md

 _Optional_.
 The error handling strategy to be used if an error occurs while [extracting data](#data-extraction-language) from incoming deserialized records.
 Can be one of the following:

-- `IGNORE_AND_CONTINUE`: ignore the error and continue to process the next record
+- `IGNORE_AND_CONTINUE`: Ignore the error and continue to process the next record.
-- `FORCE_UNSUBSCRIPTION`: stop processing records and force unsubscription of the items requested by all the clients subscribed to this connection (see the [Client Side Error Handling](#client-side-error-handling) section)
+- `FORCE_UNSUBSCRIPTION`: Stop processing records and force unsubscription of the items requested by all the clients subscribed to this connection (see the [Client Side Error Handling](#client-side-error-handling) section).

 Default value: `IGNORE_AND_CONTINUE`.